cloudspannerecosystem/dynamodb-adapter/README.md

 ### dynamodb_adapter_table_ddl

 `dynamodb_adapter_table_ddl` stores the metadata for all DynamoDB tables now stored in Cloud Spanner.
 It is used when the adapter starts up to create a map for all the columns names present in Spanner tables with the columns of tables present in DynamoDB.
-This mapping is required by because DynamoDB supports the special characters in column names while Cloud Spanner only supports underscores(_).
+This mapping is required because DynamoDB supports the special characters in column names while Cloud Spanner only supports underscores(_).
 For more: [Spanner Naming Conventions](https://cloud.google.com/spanner/docs/data-definition-language#naming_conventions)

 ```sql
 CREATE TABLE